Walt Disney Studios Motion Pictures: International distribution

 Disney and Sony Pictures formed in 1997 a film distribution joint venture in Southeast Asia.
 By December 2006, 14 joint distribution ventures with Sony Pictures Releasing International were formed and exist in countries including Brazil, Mexico, Singapore, Thailand and the Philippines.
 In January 2007, their fifteenth such partnership began operations in Russia and CIS.
 In February 2017, Sony starting leaving the Southeast Asia venture with the Philippines.
 On August 14, 2017, Sony terminated the joint venture agreement for their own operations.
 On January 31, 2019, in anticipation of the then-pending acquisition of the most 21st Century Fox assets (which includes 20th Century Fox), Disney agreed to sell its stake in the Mexican joint venture named Walt Disney Studios Sony Pictures Releasing de México to Sony Pictures Releasing.

 In Greece and Cyprus, Disney's movies are distributed through local distributor Feelgood Entertainment, which also distributes Sony Pictures films in those territories.

-In Japan, in order to adapt Japan's theatrical and home media distribution model, Walt Disney Studios Motion Pictures Japan and Walt Disney Studios Home Entertainment Japan were merged as Walt Disney Studios Japan on March 1, 2010, the distribution unit was renamed to Walt Disney Japan on November 22, 2016.
+In Japan, to adapt Japan's theatrical and home media distribution model, Walt Disney Studios Motion Pictures Japan and Walt Disney Studios Home Entertainment Japan were merged as Walt Disney Studios Japan on March 1, 2010, the distribution unit was renamed Walt Disney Japan on November 22, 2016.

-In China, due to its regulated policies on international film distribution, all of Disney's films in China are distributed by China Film Co., Ltd. and/or Huaxia Film Distribution, but Disney can still all promotion rights of their films unless it sold to third-party companies.
+In China, due to its regulated policies on international film distribution, all of Disney's films in China are distributed by China Film Co., Ltd. and/or Huaxia Film Distribution, but Disney still hold all promotional rights of their films unless it's sold to third-party companies.

-Disney distributed the 2008 Indian tamil film Dasavathaaram in Canada under the Buena Vista International banner.

-The Australian-produced film Subdivision was released in the Australian and New Zealand theaters on August 20, 2009, by Walt Disney Studios Motion Pictures under the Buena Vista International label in Australia with Lightning Entertainment handling the international distribution.

-On October 3, 2017, it was announced that Disney would be handling international distribution of M. Night Shyamalan's Glass, released in early 2019, through the Buena Vista International banner.
-The film is a sequel to his earlier films Unbreakable (distributed by Disney through Touchstone) and Split (distributed by Universal Pictures).
-Through an arrangement made with Disney, Universal retained domestic rights to the film, while Disney distributed in international territories under the label.
-The UK-produced film Patrick was also released in 2018 by Disney under the Buena Vista International label in the UK.
-Missing Link was also released by Disney under Buena Vista International in Latin America, Russia and some countries in Asia.